 - send a text message.

 Please note that bids are not monetary – they are simply an expression of interest towards a property you would like to be considered for.

-If requested you can receive a weekly newsletter to show you what properties are available.
-You should receive this on a Friday or Saturday every week.
-Should you wish to use an alternative method of placing a bid, you can cancel the newsletter at any time.
+If you have requested a weekly newsletter, you should receive this on a Friday or Saturday every week.
+If you decide to use an alternative method of placing a bid, you can cancel the newsletter at any time.

 - How long will I have to wait until I am offered sheltered housing?

-Unfortunately, it is difficult to determine how long an applicant is likely to wait for sheltered housing.
-The Housing Services department advises that you maximise your opportunities by considering all housing types and areas, for example flats and bungalows across the whole of the Basingstoke and Deane borough.
+Unfortunately, it is difficult to say how long you are likely to wait for sheltered housing.
+To maximise your opportunities, you should consider all housing types and areas, for example flats and bungalows across the whole of the Basingstoke and Deane.

 - What happens if I disagree with a decision the council makes about my application for sheltered housing?

-Applicants have the right to request a review on any aspect of their housing application assessment made by the council.
-Requests for a review can be made either in writing, including via email, by telephone or verbally to a housing officer.
+You have the right to request a review on any aspect of your housing application assessment.
+Requests for a review can be made either in writing, via email, by telephone or verbally to a housing officer.
 The review will be carried out by an officer who was not involved in the original decision and who is senior to the officer who made the initial assessment/decision.
-A review will be completed and the outcome notified within 56 days of the request being received.
+A review will be completed and you will be notified of the outcome within 56 days of your request being received